-Saturday morning will be free to explore Ljublana's sites.
-We will depart at 10:00* for Lake Bled.
+Saturday morning will be free to explore Ljublana's sites, after which we will depart for Lake Bled.
 Located a short distance away, Lake Bled is a beautiful Alpine Lake with lots of activities, and home to the magnificent Bled Castle.
-We will depart Bled at approximately 15:00.
-Travel time to Budapest is approximately 5 hours.
+We will depart Bled for Budapest.
 After checking into our accommodation in Budapest, you will have the option to join us on a pub crawl.

 Sunday morning we meet at 11:00* for a 3.5 hour walking tour of Budapest with a professional Hungarian guide who grew up in Communist Hungary.
 Breakfast will be served prior to the walking tour, and until 10:30 on each subsequent day.
 The walking tour is a great introduction to the city and Magyar history and culture.
 Major sights on the tour include St. Stephen’s Basilica, the Chain Bridge, Parliament building, Castle Hill/Royal Palace, and the Fisherman’s Bastion.
 The tour is subject to arrival time and may be switched to Saturday.
 If it is switched, your trip leader will show those interested to the Great Market Hall or one of the thermal bath houses.
 The afternoon is free to explore Budapest and its many activities.
 Bus2alps recommends going Caving (available Friday only), joining the Communist Walking Tour (available Friday only), visiting the thermal baths, or going on a Danube River Cruise.
 The Caving tour starts at 15:45.
 Your trip leader will show you to the Caving meeting point at 15:15.
 The Communist Walking Tour departs at 15:30 from the same meeting point as the Budapest Walking Tour.